On Benjamini--Schramm limits of congruence subgroups

+Assume moreover that the $\Gamma_n$'s are congruence lattices.
+We claim that $\mu$ is indeed equal to $ \delta_M$ for some central subgroup $M$.
 Theorem \ref{thm:Clozel} implies that the sequence $\mu_{\Gamma_n}$ of $G$-invariant Borel probability measures on the compact $G$-space $\Sub{G}$ has strong uniform spectral gap.
 By Proposition \ref{prop:uniform spectral gap gives spectral gap in the limit} the $G$-space $(\Sub{G},\mu)$ has strong spectral gap as well.
 In particular $\mu$ is both irreducible and has spectral gap.